 Ultimately, we hope that all residents, pedestrians, bicyclists, businesses, commuters, and others who use and rely on Loop 360 will benefit.
-The goal of the program is to work with stakeholders to identify solutions that optimize safety and mobility, while balancing local accessibility and corridor-wide mobility, bike/pedestrian/transit use, environmental impacts, and other important issues for all Loop 360 users.
+The program team works with stakeholders to identify solutions that optimize safety and mobility, while balancing local accessibility and corridor- wide mobility, bike/pedestrian/transit use, environmental impacts, and other important issues for all Loop 360 users.
 Specific benefits for each user group will depend on the solutions that are recommended for further development.